Patient education: C-section (cesarean delivery) (Beyond the Basics)

 When the effects of anesthesia have worn off, generally within one to three hours after surgery, the woman is transferred to a postpartum room and encouraged to move around and begin to drink fluids and eat food.

-Staples are usually removed within three to seven days of delivery, while reabsorbable sutures are absorbed by the body and do not need to be removed.
+Staples are usually removed within three to seven days of delivery, while reabsorbable sutures, which are now recommended over staples, are absorbed by the body and do not need to be removed.

 After going home, the woman should notify her healthcare provider if she develops a fever (temperature greater than 100.4º F [38º C]), if pain or bleeding worsens, or there are other concerns.